arinrohega/DE02-Pipeline01-Azure-Incremental-DeltaLake-UnityCatalog/README.md

 # Data Engineering Pipeline - Microsoft Azure
 ## Introduction

-This project simulates a production-grade data engineering pipeline that automates the extraction of operational data from an OLTP database, to deliver cleaned datasets in a DeltaLake+Warehouse environment.
+This project simulates a production-grade data engineering pipeline that automates the extraction of operational data from an OLTP database, to deliver cleaned datasets in a DeltaLake environment.
 The pipeline is built using modern Big Data applications in Azure Cloud for enterprise-level data workflows.

 (Designed by Alejandro Rodríguez for educational and skill demonstration purposes)